Nutrition and dietetics

 • Cardiac and pulmonary rehabilitation groups.

-In addition, the team gives talks and provides training to other health care professionals about diet, nutrition and any related subjects, keeping up to date with the latest scientific research.
+The team also gives talks and provides training to other health care professionals about diet, nutrition and any related subjects, keeping up to date with the latest scientific research.

 Other useful resources